This article covers these the following under the "coding" tag in your configuration window:

 Classes can be imported from QuickBooks as either tags (line-item level) or report fields (header level).

-Customers/Jobs can be imported from QuickBooks as either tags (line-item level) or report fields (header level).
-If you are using Billable Expenses in Expensify, Customers/Jobs must be enabled.
-Expenses marked as "Billable" must be tagged with a Customer/Job in order to export to QuickBooks.
+Customers/Projects can be imported from QuickBooks as either tags (line-item level) or report fields (header level).
+If you are using Billable Expenses in Expensify, Customers/Projects must be enabled.
+Expenses marked as "Billable" must be tagged with a Customer/Project in order to export to QuickBooks.

 Items can be imported from QuickBooks as categories alongside your expense accounts.